Track and field has let down its fans once again.

 It makes me wonder what the value of elite sport is when so many are seeking that extra edge to push themselves beyond their natural limits.
 This is a question I certainly don’t have the answer to now, nor will I likely ever have.
 But they’re things I’ll continue to ponder in the days, weeks and years to come.

-Topics: Tyson Gay
+Tags: Tyson Gay